 Issue: Encountered ‘The Disk Structure Is Corrupted and Unreadable’ Error

-‘The disk structure is corrupted and unreadable’ error usually occurs while using external storage devices.
-However, it may also pop-up while trying to open a partition on internal disk.
+‘The disk structure is corrupted and unreadable error usually occurs while using external storage devices.
+However, it may also pop up while trying to open a partition on the internal disk.

 Here’s one such illustration of the issue:

-Typically, this error occurs due to some problems with storage device, such as:
+Typically, this error occurs due to some problems with a storage device, such as: